 You look absolutely beautiful in your pictures, since becoming a model, have you ever turned down a modelling gig?

 Yes, I turned down pursuing modelling full time for a Brand ambassador role with Judith Ripka.
 To be honest, it was a fear-based decision.
 I wanted security.
 Modelling was my dream, but I questioned myself.
-None the less I ended up modelling at a job after Judith Ripka which came about because of Judith Ripka.
+None the less I ended up modelling at a job after Judith Ripka which came because of Judith Ripka.
 So once again big picture stuff, we never know.

 Do you have a favourite photograph of yourself?